 Software development is in scope for Category B and C (dependent on whether it is an enterprise-wide or mission specific requirement)

 The SEWP PMO is not going to answer scope related questions on hypothetical situations during the start-up process.
 Once a CH is active in the system, they can submit scope related questions to the CHRM team.

+CHs may add any in scope offering to their contract.

 Category A